 Japanese Anemone Party Dress perennials are the perfect choice to cover a large area as they do spread under ideal growing conditions.
 They also look lovely in cottage gardens and more informal gardens.
 Consider planting them in containers as well.

 I’m excited for some of the newer varieties of Japanese Anemones, including one very similar to Party Dress called Pretty Lady Emily.
 It features a much more compact habit, which may be more suitable for your garden.
 The mature height of Pretty Lady Emily is approximately 16 to 18 inches tall, whereas Party Dress is between 3 and 4 feet tall when in bloom.

 Each Spring Party Dress starts out looking like a low ground cover, which is very pretty as a background for Spring bulbs and Summer blooms.
 Plus, the Party Dress leaves help to hide dying Spring flowers and stems.

 Do Japanese Anemones spread?

 In ideal growing conditions — and once established — yes, Japanese Anemones in general do spread.

 Here is a picture of my backyard garden taken a few years ago on May 27th.
 The blue arrow points to the Japanese Anemone leaves.

-And here is a picture of the same backyard garden take just 12 days later on June 8th.
+And here is a picture of the same backyard garden taken just 12 days later on June 8th.
 The blue arrow points to the newer leaves which have already popped up and spread.

-I share these images with you to demonstrate how Japanese Anemone may perform in your own gardens.
+I share these images with you to demonstrate how Japanese Anemones may perform in your own garden.